 For wear resistance and good surface finish along with required magnetic properties, the shaft material is either stainless steel (hardenable stainless steel may be slightly magnetic and have a slight influence on the force characteristic, nonmagnetic stainless steel is softer and more susceptible to damage) or titanium.
 The magnet assembly of VM series is designed for good volumetric efficiency and useful linear stroke, these characteristics may be at the expense of some loss of linearity.
 High energy density magnets drive the material of the voice coil pot (housing) close to magnetic saturation to develop the strongest possible magnetic field.

-Stanford Magnets offer custom magnets assemblies to ensure accurate guidance of the coil assembly within the magnet assembly, and to facilitate easy installation in customer applications.
+Stanford Magnets offers custom magnets assemblies to ensure accurate guidance of the coil assembly within the magnet assembly, and to facilitate easy installation in customer applications.
 Custom designs can demonstrate better linearity at the expense of increased size/weight & cost.

-Coils of VCM series are normally designed to use the full depth of the pot assembly.
+Coils of the VCM series are normally designed to use the full depth of the pot assembly.
 This results in maximum mechanical work output capability but may result in a force characteristic that is not ideally suited to a given application.
-The portion of the coil which lies outside the airgap field dissipates power (as heat) but develops no useful force.
+The portion of the coil that lies outside the airgap field dissipates power (as heat) but develops no useful force.

 The linear range of a voice coil (the range within which developed force is >90% of peak force) will normally be roughly equal to the difference between the coil length, and the length of the pole.